 I am regularly growing and harvesting:

 Food waste only.
 Which consists of any edible foods, including meats.
 Any waste like chicken parts are encouraged.
 The more diverse the food waste, the more complete the nutrient base.
-No bulking materials should be added (no grass, leaves, etc).
+No bulking materials should be added (no grass, leaves, paper, etc).
 No woody parts like grape stems, or they will remain as the larvae will not process them.
-Egg shells are fine, but are not processed fully and add to some bulk material which will eventually build up to be removed from the bins and is excellent around trees or a soil garden.
+Egg shells are needed before you add food as part of the drainage system, but continually adding them after that, they are not processed and add to some bulk material which will eventually build up to be removed from the bins and is excellent around trees or a soil garden.
 Normal amounts of food waste from preparing meals is all that is required since the system recirculates the nutrients until they are used by a plant (none lost as with dirt farming).
 If you eat out most of your meals, and don't have food waste, this is a problem.
 Feel free to collect additional waste from work or neighbors.

 You will NEVER use traditional hydroponics chemicals EVER.
 This is a complete ecosystem, and chemicals/fertilizers would be detrimental to the beneficial bacteria, guppies, earth worms, etc. and are unnecessary.

-- Once every two weeks, rinse the resting compost bin, which adds the nutrients to the hydroponics, this is now the active bin where you will add your food waste, the other becomes the resting bin.
-(This assumes you use compost bins with screen bottoms, mounted directly over the water trough)
+- Once every two weeks, rinse the BSF bin, which rinses nutrients off the egg shells and into to the hydroponics (This assumes you use compost bins with screen bottoms, mounted directly over the water trough)

 - Add seeds as you harvest for plants like carrots.

 Once constructed, ongoing maintenance is extremely limited.
 Simply add food waste as available (I do so about every 4-5 days), add vegetable seeds where desired (most seeds germinate fine directly), and harvest as appropriate.
-Depending on the environment and the size of the system, some water may need to be added every 1-2 weeks.
+Depending on the environment and the size of the system, some water will need to be added every each week.
 In my design, a rain gutter terminating at a 5 gallon bucket keeps water handy as needed.
-There are 2 food compost/BSF bins over the water tank with screen bottoms to allow for nutrient release as the BSF make it available (and for later rinsing).
-Usage of the 2 bins is rotated about every 2 weeks (or when the active bin waste is 3" deep).
-When ready to switch, simply rinse the resting bin compost, this rinsed bin becomes the active bin, allow the previous active bin to rest for two weeks and the BSF to complete processing.
+The food compost/BSF bins over the water tank with screen bottoms allow for nutrient release as the BSF make it available (and for later rinsing).

-The system is designed to be a "life long" system, particularly when redwood is used.
+The system is designed to be a "life long" system as much as possible, particularly when redwood is used in locations with termites.
 The clear agricultural sheet roofing is rated at 5-7 years life, and is the only ongoing expected repair.
 This sheet roofing is used on a system in Colorado currently and easily supports 18" of snow.
 You could use more substantial clear roofing panels, but this would require additional roofing structure, and may limit the sunlight/UV that the plants need or want.

-My home system uses redwood due to significant rot & termite issues in Hawaii, so this increases the price of the unit as designed.
+I used redwood on the Hawaii system due to significant rot & termite issues, so this increases the price of the unit as designed.
 The price using typical white/construction lumber for my design using three 3x3 trays is about $1,000.
 Using redwood, about $1,400.
 The unit I built on the University of Hawaii campus is three 4x4 trays (48 sqft w/ 3-4x4 vs. 29 sqft with 3-3x3) in redwood is $2,500.
-Most likely these prices will be lower outside of Hawaii since things just cost more here (shipped in).
+Most likely these prices will be lower outside of Hawaii since things just cost more there (shipped in).
 With my design you can also use zip-on walls with reversible black/white so that even in winter in some areas, the system is still productive year round.
 In more severe winter areas, you could have a BSF composting system setup in the garage (with some heat in winter) to continue to process food waste, for immediate start up in spring.
 Using the zip-on walls in this case allows for a much longer growing season.

 For my design, it takes 3 full days for one construction talented person to build assuming you have all materials on hand.
 Here is the wiring diagram of the solar panels, regulator, timer, pump & aerator.

-When first establishing a system, you will need likely several months worth of BSF food processing to create the initial level of nutrients to begin using your system.
+When first establishing a system, you will need likely several weeks to several months worth of BSF food processing to create the initial level of nutrients to begin using your system (before planting).
 You can start your BSF processing and composting before you build a system.
 If you live in a particularly cold climate, or high altitude, this is especially a good idea to handle any BSF challenges before investing in a full system. (see the section on my desired future research)